vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_hacs.md

 Repo: [https://github.com/zanna-37/hass-swipe-navigation](https://github.com/zanna-37/hass-swipe-navigation)

-Install this integration via this button in your own HA instance.\
+Install this integration, via this button, into your own HA instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=zanna-37&repository=hass-swipe-navigation&category=integration)

 ---

 ## auto-entities

-Dynamically show entities based on a variance of sorting and filtering.
+Dynamically show entities based on a variety of sorting and filtering options.

 Example: Show all temperature entities, sorted on temperature, round on no decimals and colored based on the temperature.